freebsd/freebsd-src/contrib/libxo/doc/encoders.rst

 Each of these option is interpreted by the encoder, and all such options names and semantics are specific to the particular encoder.
 Refer to the intended encoder for documentation on its options.

+The string "@" can be used in place of the string "encoder=".

+    df --libxo @csv:no-header

 .. _csv_encoder: